-Unlike foam mattresses, innerspring uses a dense layer of metal spring coils in varying gauges and density to provide even support and pressure relief.
+Unlike foam mattresses, innerspring uses a dense layer of metal spring coils in varying gauges and densities to provide even support and pressure relief.
 Many innerspring mattresses use an encasement foam on the top and sides of the mattress to protect the coils and provide an added comfort layer on the top.

 When shopping for the best innerspring mattress, be sure to look at the type of coil used, the gauge of the coil, how many are used, and how the coils connect to each other.
 An innerspring mattress that performs well in these four categories is likely to be a very high-quality mattress.

-- Excellent Bounce – It comes as no surprise that innerspring mattresses are widely loved for their bounce.
+- Excellent Bounce: It comes as no surprise that innerspring mattresses are widely loved for their bounce.
 The coil support base provides a fast response time and a little fun for more amorous activities.

-- Limited Off-Gassing – Since innerspring mattresses do not generally contain as much foam as an all memory foam or latex foam mattress, they generally have very little smell.
+- Limited Off-Gassing: Since innerspring mattresses do not generally contain as much foam as an all-memory-foam or latex foam mattress, they generally have very little smell.

-Types of Coils & Springs
+Types of Coils and Springs

-When searching for the best innerspring mattress, there are four main types of coils: Bonnell coils, pocket coils (also known as Marshall coils), offset coils, and continuous coils (also known as Mira coils).
+When searching for the best innerspring mattress, you’ll find that there are four main types of coils: Bonnell coils, pocket coils (also known as Marshall coils), offset coils, and continuous coils (also known as Mira coils).
 Within these categories, some people may even refer to the whole assembly by a different name: innerspring, coil-on-coil, coil, or simply a spring mattress.

 Most inexpensive spring mattresses will use this type of coil because they are relatively inexpensive to create, but that’s not to say that there can’t be a high-quality mattress with Bonnell coils.
 Again, looking at wire gauge, coil count, and the quality of encasement foam will help you to know if the mattress you’re examining is a quality choice.

 Pocketed coils, or pocket coils, are individually wrapped in a thin fabric.
 These fabric pockets are then joined together (wire-free) to unify the assembly.
 Unlike Bonnell coils, pocket coils perform independently of each other, which provides a bit more hug/contour and a little less motion transfer.
-A mattress with pocketed coils is typically going to be more expensive than Bonnell coils since they are costlier to manufacture.
+A mattress with pocketed coils is typically going to be more expensive than Bonnell coils, since they are costlier to manufacture.

 Offset coils are very similar to Bonnell coils, but instead of the rounded top, these coils have one straight side, resulting in a “D” shape.
 This shape allows for the coils to have better hinging action when laced together and less gap between coils.

-Continuous coil mattresses are created using a single piece of wire that coils and turns into itself to form the individual coils.
+Continuous coil mattresses are created using a single piece of wire that coils and turns in on itself to form the individual coils.
 Since it uses only one piece of wire, the drawback to this type of mattress is motion transfer.
 This method is typically inexpensive to produce and may use low-quality materials.

 Like the idea of a foam mattress but not ready to give up your innerspring?
-Hybrid mattresses can be great compromises, as they have the supportive innerspring base with a foam top layer (thicker than what you will find in the encasement foam alone).
-This top layer of foam may be a memory foam, poly foam, or latex foam, but generally it is added to provide extra comfort and body contouring.
+Hybrid mattresses can be great compromises, as they have a supportive innerspring base with a foam top layer (thicker than what you will find in the encasement foam alone).
+This top layer of foam may be a memory foam, poly foam, or latex foam, but generally, it is added to provide extra comfort and body contouring.

 With any innerspring mattress, coil count and density are going to play a large role in how supportive and comfortable it will be.
-A mattress with a smaller number of coils provides fewer areas of contact on the body, which can lead to uncomfortable pressure points.
+A mattress with a smaller number of coils provides fewer areas of contact with the body, which can lead to uncomfortable pressure points.
 In contrast, a mattress with more coils is going to generally have better contouring, hug, and responsiveness.
-The higher number of coils also translates to a more even firmness since there are additional contact points.
+The higher number of coils also translates to a more even firmness, since there are additional contact points.